ShebaMacby/README.md/README.md

 Pronouns: She/her😄

 ⚡ Fun fact
-I am a recording and performing artiste.
+-I am a recording and performing artiste.
 I love music a lot.
-I love solving problems.
+-I love solving problems.
-I want to make an impact in my generation.
+-I want to make an impact in my generation.
-I hope you dance to my song one day😄
+-I hope you dance to my song one day😄
 ## 🚀 About Me
 I'm a Data Scientist & Content Creator  - I love providing solutions to real life problems, and helping grow business.